Kusumoto/bx-line-notice/README.md

 # bx-line-notice
-Compare and notice price cryptocurrency from bx.in.th
+Compare and notice price cryptocurrency from bx.in.th to line

 ## How to use
 - Write the configuration file (config.json)